centreon/centreon-collect/tests/README.md

 - [x] **BEUSEV3**: Four services have a severity added.
 Then we remove the severity from service 1.
 Then we change severity 11 to severity7 for service 3.
 - [x] **BEUSEV4**: Seven services are configured with a severity on two pollers.
 Then we remove severities from the first and second services of the first poller but only the severity from the first service of the second poller.
 Then only severities no more used should be removed from the database.
 - [x] **BETUSEV1**: Services have severities provided by templates.
-- [x] **BEUHSEV1**: Four hosts have a severity added.
-Then we remove the severity from host 1.
-Then we change severity 10 to severity8 for host 3.
-- [x] **BEUHSEV2**: Seven hosts are configured with a severity on two pollers.
-Then we remove severities from the first and second hosts of the first poller but only the severity from the first host of the second poller.
-- [x] **BETUHSEV1**: Hosts have severities provided by templates.